Elixir-OS/platform_vendor_elixir/README.md

-# AOSP vendor configuration
+# Elixir OS Vendor Config

-by AntaresOne & -+BB+-
+by Team Elixir

 SEPolicy by The CyanogenMod Project, copyright (c) 2015